contrast-zone/t-rewriter.js/README.md

 > *Beginners in language parsing, term rewriting, and logic deduction*

 > __*[Short description]*__
 > *Languages can be seen as streams of symbols used to carry on, process, and exchange informations.
 Expression logic is also a language, but it is a general kind of metalanguage capable of describing and hosting any other language.
-Expression logic is also able to perform any intermediate data processing upon recognizing hosted languages.
+Expression logic is also able to perform any intermediate data processing upon recognizing hosted language expressions.
 Being a general kind of metalanguage, expression logic represents all of the following:*
 >
 > - *Expression recognizer and generator*
 > - *SMT solver*